- About TOC

-The Thinking Process Exam goes well beyond the Thinking Process questions on the Fundamentals Exam which focused on: Knowledge, Comprehension and Basic Application.
-The Thinking Process Exam focuses on: Analysis (breakdown of information), Synthesis (putting facts together) , Evaluation (judgment of solutions) and the ability to select, apply, and interpret the Thinking Processes in new situations.
+The Thinking Processes (TP) Exam goes well beyond the Thinking Processes questions on the Fundamentals Exam which focused on: Knowledge, Comprehension and Basic Application.
+The Thinking Processes Exam focuses on: Analysis (breakdown of information), Synthesis (putting facts together) , Evaluation (judgment of solutions) and the ability to select, apply, and interpret the Thinking Processes in new situations.

 The case study used as a basis in the TP exam is significantly longer than the Thinking Processes cases in the Fundamentals exam.
 The case is complex enough to require significant thinking process skills, yet simple enough to be able to be solved during the limited exam period.
 The case represents an environment understandable in most parts of the world.
 It does not require any specific subject matter skill nor prior knowledge of any particular solution.

 The applicant will demonstrate competency in all Thinking Processes Concepts and Tools.
 These include: UDEs and Three Ude Cloud, Current Reality Tree (or its close cousin, the slightly abbreviated communications current reality tree), Evaporating Cloud, Future Reality Tree, Negative Branch Reservation, PreRequisite Tree and Transition Tree.